hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Code Snippets

-The sections below contain C code snippets that show a dummy BPF program and a complete implementation of tc-bpf attaching and detaching as described above as well as build instructions.
+The sections below contain C code snippets that show a dummy BPF program and a complete implementation of tc-bpf attaching and detaching as described above, build instructions, as well as usage examples.
 You can also find the source code here:

 - [Dummy BPF Program](https://github.com/hwipl/snippets-c/blob/main/bpf/tc-accept.c)
 - [TC-BPF Attaching](https://github.com/hwipl/snippets-c/blob/main/bpf/tc-load.c)